 The minimum supported version for the JW player is 8.17.0.
 Prior to this version JW didn't expose enough events and data for our plugin to be able to properly collect the needed metrics.
 Please make sure your players are at least on this version before proceeding to the next steps.

-The plugin url for the US zone is
+The plugin url is in the form

 The best way to add our plugin to a JW player is by adding the plugin configuration options to the JW player init options.
 This will ensure our plugin is set up and initialised before any important event that we might need to capture happens.